Hill of Tara

 Hill of Tara Review

 In legends and in the popular imagination, the "seat of the High Kings of Ireland" has taken on mythic proportions.
 As with much of the Celtic past, it was the 19th-century revival led by W. B. Yeats and Lady Gregory that was responsible for the near-religious veneration of this site, set at the junction of the five ancient roads of Ireland.
-The 19th-century ballad by Thomas Moore, "The Harp That Once Through Tara's Halls," was also a major factor in the over-romanticized view of Tara.
 Today, its ancestral banqueting hall and great buildings (one was the former palace of the Ard Rí, or High King) have vanished except for a few columns.
 Still, the site is awe-inspiring.

 Today a modern statue of St. Patrick stands here, as does a pillar stone that may have been the coronation stone (it was reputed to call out in approval when a king was crowned).
 In the graveyard of the adjacent Anglican church you'll find a pillar with the worn image of a pagan god and a Bronze Age stone standing on end.